Infant Dies in Listeria Outbreak Linked to Ready-to-Eat Products, CDC says

 The new agency would take over food responsibilities currently overseen by the FDA.

-“I believe we need a single food safety agency solely focused on keeping the foods that we eat, safe,” Rep. Rosa DeLauro (D-Conn.) said in a July 23 statement.
+“I believe we need a single food safety agency solely focused on keeping the foods that we eat, safe,” Rep. Rosa DeLauro (D-Conn.) stated in a July 23 statement.
 “Creating a single food safety agency could prevent avoidable product contaminations and subsequent recalls that disrupt the supply chain, contribute to rising prices, and in many cases, result in consumer illness and death.”

 The Epoch Times contacted Yu Shang Food for comment but did not receive a reply by the time of publication.